 ADHD Specific Testing

 The second type of ADHD Testing is the version the ATTN Center offers.
-This version of ADHD Testing takes the ADHD testing portions from the comprehensive Neuropsychological evaluation to administer, determining a diagnosis of ADHD only.
-This version of Testing only takes two to three hours, and only costs $750 at the ATTN Center.
-So you still get the most comprehensive evaluations for ADHD, in order to get the most accurate diagnosis possible, without having to afford the $5,000+ cost for the comprehensive Neuropsychological Evaluation.
-Included in the shorter version of the ADHD Testing is the Depression and Anxiety tests from the Neuropsychological Evaluation.
+Our version of ADHD Testing takes the ADHD portions from the comprehensive Neuropsychological evaluation to determine an accurate ADHD diagnosis.
+You still get the most comprehensive evaluation for ADHD available, without having to afford the $5,000+ cost for the complete Neuropsych evaluation.
+The shorter version we offer takes about two hours, and the fee is only $825.

 How does ADHD Testing work?